yetanotherchris/Remy/README.md

           - MSMQ
           - WAS

-This is a more advanced example
+This is a more advanced example.
+Note all Powershell scripts are run with "unrestricted" privileges - you're assumed to be responsible enough to know what you're running.
+If there is any doubt the remote script isn't trusted, test it first.

     name: "Advanced example"
     tasks:
       -
-        description: "Update execution policy for Powershell"
+        description: "powershell example"
-        runner: execution-policy
+        runner: powershell
-        policy: unrestricted
+        commands:
+          - echo "Hello world"
       -
         description: "Install chocolatey"
         runner: install-chocolatey
       -